pinobatch/pently/docs/pentlyas.md

   This behavior is familiar to MML users.
 * `relative` guesses the octave by trying to move no more than three note names up or down, ignoring accidentals.
-A G major scale, for example, is `g a b c d e fis g`.
+A G major scale, for example, is `g a h c d e fis g`.
 This means you don't need to indicate octaves after the first note unless you're leaping a fifth or more.
 This behavior is familiar to LilyPond users.